 Brief were my days among you, and briefer still the words I have

-But should my voice fade in your ears, and my love vanish in your
+But should my voice fade in your ears, and my love vanish in

-memory, then I will come again,
+your memory, then I will come again,

-And with a richer heart and lips more yielding to the spirit will I
+And with a richer heart and lips more yielding to the spirit

 Yea, I shall return with the tide,

-And though death may hide me, and the greater silence enfold me, yet
+And though death may hide me, and the greater silence enfold

-again will I seek your understanding.
+me, yet again will I seek your understanding.

 And not in vain will I seek.

-If aught I have said is truth, that truth shall reveal itself in a
+If aught I have said is truth, that truth shall reveal itself

-clearer voice, and in words more kin to your thoughts.
+in a clearer voice, and in words more kin to your thoughts.

 I go with the wind, people of Orphalese, but not down into emptiness;

-And if this day is not a fulfillment of your needs and my love, then
+And if this day is not a fulfillment of your needs and my love,

-greater silence I shall return.
+from the greater silence I shall return.